-On the occasion of World Biodiversity Day, we decided to talk about the phenomenon that made Italy famous in the world: gastronomic biodiversity.
+On the occasion of Worldwide Biodiversity Day, we decided to talk about the phenomenon that made Italy famous in the world: gastronomic biodiversity.

 Italy is a country extremely rich in biodiversity: from cultural to natural, from linguistic to landscape.
-On the occasion of World Biodiversity Day, we have decided to talk about the one that has made us most famous in the world: gastronomic biodiversity.
+On the occasion of World Biodiversity Day, a prestigious anniversary that was established in 2000 by the United Nations General Assembly to promote the preservation of biological diversity and the conservation of ecosystems, we have decided to talk about the one that has made us most famous in the world: gastronomic biodiversity.

 Italian food is an authentic mosaic of tastes!
 Each region gives life to different inimitable organic products.
 Let's discover together 9 foods that create products of excellence + 1 Italian product that thanks to the biodiversity of our territory have become the best in the world.